Google Translate launches Transcribe for Android in 8 languages

 Google Translate today launched Transcribe for Android, a feature that delivers a continual, real-time translation of a conversation.
-Transcribe will begin by rolling out support for 8 languages in the coming days: English, French, German, Hindi, Portuguese, Russian, Spanish and Thai.
+Transcribe will begin by rolling out support for eight languages in the coming days: English, French, German, Hindi, Portuguese, Russian, Spanish and Thai.
 With Transcribe, Translate is now capable of translating classroom or conference lectures with no time limits, whereas before speech-to-text AI in Translate lasted no longer than a word, phrase, or sentence.
 Google plans to bring Transcribe to iOS devices at an unspecified date in the future.

 Transcribe users can change the size of text that appears on screen for real-time translations or pause or resume a translation at any time.